 It has been a while since my last post.
 These past few weeks have been a bit crazy with Tet (lunar new year) and my little girl’s 1st birthday.
 Originally, I had planned to get this post out before Tet but it has been somewhat of a nightmare.
 Planning and cooking food for 50+ guests for my daughter’s birthday was a massive challenge that took a lot of my time.
 Couple that with developing the most frustrating recipe I have ever experienced and you have a few weeks of fun, joy and happiness!!

-I probably went through about 3 kg of glutinous rice before I was happy with the recipe.
+I probably went through about 3 kg of glutinous rice before I was confident with the recipe.
 It was a very long and exhausting process but I am really happy with the outcome.
 This recipe requires less time and effort in comparison to other methods including:

 - Using a microwave rather than a steamer, because (in Australia anyway) nearly everyone owns a microwave but steamers seem to be less common.
-I also find there’s less mess to deal with when you use a microwave.

-This recipe now works for me every time, however I want to point out that every microwave is different so what works for me might need some tweaks to work for you:
+This recipe now works for me every time, however I want to point out that every microwave is different so what works for me might need some tweaks to work for you.

-Lazy Savoury Sticky Rice – Xoi Man
+Dim Sum Sticky Rice – Xoi Man

 My savoury sticky rice is the perfect snack when you want something delicious for very little work!
 This popular Asian dish is flavoured with Chinese sausage, dried shrimp and fried onions.